 Figure 1.
 Scarab beetles include large bodied individuals and have eight spiracles. (a) Phylogenetic tree for the scarab beetles used in this study showing size distribution among clades (branch lengths are meaningless). (b) Location of the eight spiracles in the scarab body. (c) 3D reconstruction of the tracheal trunks in the thorax, legs and abdomen of Dicronorrhina derbyana; spiracles are shown in white.
 The larger images of spiracles show the size of the opening (dark in color) compared to the mushroom-shaped (white) atrium behind and the differences in spiracle shape. (d) Transverse x-ray slice through the third abdominal spiracle with diameter, α, and depth, β, measures illustrated.

 Figure 2.
-Scaling relationships for each spiracle in scarab beetles.
-Depicted are slopes with 95% confidence interval for log10(parameter) vs. log10 body mass (grams) showing (a) spiracle area (mm2), (b) morphological index of spiracle diffusive capacity (area/depth), and (c) morphological index of spiracle advective capacity (area2/depth) versus mass.
-The grey horizontal bar shows the isometric prediction. (d) Plot of log10(area) vs log10(body mass) for abdominal spiracle 2 (1.02x -1.45, R2 = 0.95, p = 0.0059) and spiracle 3 (0.77x -1.46, R2 = 0.93, p = 0.28), illustrating the differences in scaling pattern compared to an isometric slope of 0.66.
-Colors indicate the p values for comparison to the geometric isometry, as in (a)-(c). (e) Intercepts for log10-log10 plots of area vs body mass for each spiracle with 95% confidence intervals and (f) spiracular area (mm2) for each spiracle of a 1 g beetle, estimated from the pGLS analysis.
-Together, these data demonstrate that the large anterior spiracles tend to scale hypermetrically, but the more posterior, smaller spiracles tend to scale isometrically.
+Isometric scaling of scarab beetle spiracles.
+Spiracle area scales isometrically (A, B), with much tighter distribution about the isometric model for the large anterior spiracles (e.g. the mesothoracic spiracle in seen in A) as compared to the smaller posterior spiracles that may be less critical for gas exchange to metabolically demanding tissues.
+C shows measures for the variability for regression models for the various spiracles (S mesothoracic, T metathoracic, 1-6 abdominal), calculated as the standard deviation of the slope divided by 10regression intercept, which represents the spiracle area for a 1g beetle.
+Black diamond and line show the median and 2.5th-97th residual standard deviation divided by 10regression intercept calculated on non-parametric bootstrap samples.
+The white diamond and grey interval represent the median and 3rd-97th highest posterior density interval for the standard deviation divided by 10regression intercept calculated from parameter samples from the Bayesian regression.
+We see a trend towards much higher variability in posterior spiracle area as compared to anterior.
+In contrast to spiracle area, spiracle depth shows similar variability in all spiracles (D-F) regardless of position.

 Figure 3.
-Hypermetric scaling of the spiracles is insufficient to conserve diffusive capacities but more than sufficient to conserve advective capacities in large beetles. (a) The log10 of total spiracular diffusive capacity per beetle (nmol s-1 kPa-1) scales hypermetrically, but with a slope significantly less than the 0.75 slope of metabolic demand (p < 0.0006).
-Metabolic rate slope is shown in light grey. (b) The log10 PO2 gradient (kPa) required to diffusively supply the oxygen demand of beetles increases with beetle size.
+Scaling of the spiracles is insufficient to conserve diffusive capacities but more than sufficient to conserve advective capacities in large beetles. (a) The log10 of total spiracular diffusive capacity per beetle (nmol s-1 kPa-1) scales with a slope significantly less than the 0.75 slope of metabolic demand (slope greater than 0.75 in 0 of 10,000 bootstrap replicates).
+Metabolic rate slope is shown in light grey. (b) The log10 PO2 gradient (kPa) required to diffusively transport oxygen across the spiracles increases with beetle size.
 The upper band shows the range of PO2 gradients across the spiracles needed for diffusive oxygen supply in flying beetles, while the lower line shows the values for resting beetles at a body temperature of 25C.
 The scatter points at the bottom of the flight band represent required PO2 gradients across the spiracles if metabolic rates during flight are eight times that of rest; the upper scatter points indicate required PO2 gradients across the spiracles if metabolic rates are ninety times resting values, likely if thorax temperature warms to 40C and beetles exhibit maximal flight performance. (c) Hypermetric scaling of log10 summed advective capacity (m3 s-1•kPa-1) versus log10(body mass), showing a decrease in resistance to advective gas exchange in larger insects.
-The advective capacity scales significantly more steeply than the 0.75 slope of metabolic rate (p < 0.001).
+The advective capacity scales significantly more steeply than the 0.75 slope of metabolic rate (slope higher than 0.75 in all but 93 out of 10,000 bootstrap replicates).
 Metabolic rate slope is shown in light grey.
 Equations of regression lines and R2 shown for each plot.